Skip to Content

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!

-1. Trim them right.
-Rinse your Brussels sprouts and pat them dry.
+Rinse your brussel sprouts and pat them dry.
 If you bought them loose (not on a stalk), gently cut off the dried-up bottom of each sprout.
 Be careful not to cut off too much, or the outer leaves will fall off.

 (If you’ve cut the sprouts straight from the stalk, the cut will still be fresh, so no need to trim it further.)